talentnest/talentnest-api-docs/source/index.html.md

 --------- | -----------
-per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested.
+per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested. created_after | Return only jobs that were created after this timestamp.
+Timestamp must be ISO 8601 format. updated_after | Return only jobs that were updated after this timestamp.
+Timestamp must be ISO 8601 format.

 ## GET: A Specific Job